Compare Insurance Quotes

 Agency Insurance Company (AIC) was founded in 1990 in Maryland to provide an affordable alternative for auto insurance to local drivers.
 They have since expanded to cover several other states, offering insurance products in Pennsylvania, Virginia, and Florida.
 Their headquarters is located in Hanover, MD.

-AIC policies are sold through independent agents across the states they serve – they don’t have any online quoting or direct sales.
+AIC policies are sold through independent agents across the states they serve – they do not offer online quoting or direct sales.